How I Learned to Stop Worrying and Love Retraining: Preliminaries and Methodology

 The resulting method is capable of obtaining a pruned model from a random initialization within any given budget $T$ while still maintaining all of the key characteristics of IMP, most notably the fact that (1) we ‘hard’ prune and do not allow weights to recover in subsequent steps, (2) we do not impose any particular additional implicit bias besides a common weight decay term during either training or retraining, and (3) we follow a prescribed static training schedule with the exception of adapting the initial learning rate to the impact of the last pruning in the case of ALLR.
-This clearly delineates BIMP from the previously listed methods and allows us to compare them on equal terms by giving all methods the same budget of a total of $T$ epochs, independent of whether they are spent on ‘normal’ training or retraining.\footnote{We remark that the implicit biases of many pruning-stable approaches can result in a substantial computational overhead that we are deliberately ignoring here by comparing methods on a per-epoch basis and therefore giving these methods the advantage in the comparison.
-An overview of that computational overhead can be found in \cref{tab:methods} in the appendix.}
+This clearly delineates BIMP from the previously listed methods and allows us to compare them on equal terms by giving all methods the same budget of a total of $T$ epochs, independent of whether they are spent on ‘normal’ training or retraining.
+In \cref{subsec:pruningstablecomparison} we thoroughly compare our proposed approach to previously listed pruning-stable methods in a fair setting.
+We remark that the implicit biases of many pruning-stable approaches can result in a substantial computational overhead that we are deliberately ignoring here by comparing methods on a per-epoch basis and therefore giving these methods the advantage in the comparison.
+However, we include the images-per-second throughput of the individual algorithms which highlights that BIMP is among the most efficient approaches.

-In \cref{subsec:budgetingtrain} we will study the impact of shortening the initial training period prior to applying IMP both in the One Shot and in the iterative setting.
-In \cref{subsec:pruningstablecomparison} we first verify to what degree the previously listed pruning-stable methods actually are stable when removing the desired weights after training has finished and then finally draw up a fair comparison to our proposed approach by giving all methods the same computational budget in terms of total training epochs.

 Finally, let us remark that there has been a significant amount of attention on how to select the specific weights to be pruned.
 Ranking weights for pruning based on the magnitude of their current values has established itself as the approach of choice \citep{Lee2018}, where specific criteria have been proposed that take the particular network architecture into consideration \citep{Zhu2017, Gale2019, Evci2019, Lee2020a}.
 We have verified some of these results in \cref{sec:ablation-selection} and will stick to the simple global selection criterion used by \citet{Han2015} for BIMP.